Everything You Need for a Great LinkedIn Skills Section

 Ask colleagues or managers to endorse you for your top skills.
 Or take a half hour to proactively give endorsements to your connections – it’s likely at least a few of the recipients will return the favor.

 To give a connection an endorsement, simply go to their profile and click “endorse” under the skill you’d like to confirm.
 There’s no button to click to let someone know you’d like an endorsement, but you can also reach out to your connections and ask that they return the favor.
 (It’s also likely that if you’re generous with giving endorsements that others will endorse your skills even if you don’t ask, but don’t count on it.)

 It’s also worth mentioning that endorsements aren’t the same as recommendations.
 An endorsement simply attests that you have a certain skill, while a recommendation is more of a broad review of how great you are to work with.
 Ideally you’ll want both, but they don’t serve the same purpose.

 Help!
-I’m Not Good Enough at ____ to List it as a Skills!
+I’m not good enough at ____ to list it as a skill!

 This section goes out to our fellow job seekers who struggle with imposter syndrome.
 You’re not alone, and we promise you’re far more capable than you think.

 It’s easy to feel a bit stuck trying to think of 50 professional skills you trust you’re good enough to list.
 If that’s the case for you, we recommend thinking through a standard day at work.
 What tasks do you do every day?
 What do your coworkers and/or boss mention about your work?
 What are your favorite things that you get to do at work?

 If you’re performing a task every day and don’t regularly struggle with it, then guess what!
 You’ve had enough experience to add it to your LinkedIn skills section.

 If your coworkers laud your ability to problem-solve or how well you interact with children, not only should you list these in your profile, but you should also list synonyms and ask those coworkers if they’d be willing to endorse those skills for all to see.